Skip to content Skip to navigation menu

 Solid wood flooring is a popular choice for the home because of its ability to completely transform the look of a room.
 It’s durable, long-lasting, and provides a timeless, classic look.
 This type of flooring is easy to maintain and because the wood is natural it matures well, leading to subtle changes in shade which will only improve its looks over time.

 Laying down solid wood flooring isn’t actually that difficult, but thorough and careful preparation is absolutely vital if you want to avoid future problems.
 It’s crucial to determine if your sub-floor is suitable, especially with regards to moisture content.
 Solid wood flooring is usually fixed directly to a sub-floor rather than ‘floated’.
-This is because solid wood flooring tends to move a little more than laminate or engineered wood flooring, so it needs a more stable fixing.
+This is because solid wood flooring tends to move a little more than laminate flooring or engineered wood flooring, so it needs a more stable fixing.

 Most solid wood flooring uses a tongue and groove fitting system, but some designs do have a different fitting system – check the manufacturer’s instructions for installation.
 This guide covers how to fit tongue and groove flooring.